Mass media in the Tampa Bay area: Radio

 The Tampa Bay area is the nation's 19th largest radio market, according to Arbitron Research.
 More than 70 radio stations exist, split almost evenly between the AM and FM band.
-Most major programming formats are represented by the corporations of iHeart Media, the biggest owner of radio stations in the area, followed by Cox Media Group and Beasley Broadcasting.
+Most major programming formats are represented by the corporations of iHeartMedia, the biggest owner of radio stations in the area, followed by Cox Media Group and Beasley Broadcasting.
 The area is also home to at least two non-profit radio stations, WMNF and WUSF.
 Christian stations include The Joy FM and WBVM.
 In addition, many Orlando-area stations can be heard in the northern and eastern reaches of the metropolitan area.

 These stations were rated by Arbitron in January 2014: